zoran-cuckovic/beautiful-jekyll/_posts/2019-04-07-intervisibility-qgis.md

 "Source" || "Target" IN
 (Select "Target" || "Source" from Intervisibility)
 ```
 where “Intervisibility” is layer name in my particular project.
 “Source” and “Target” are column names in the algorithm output.
 To join field values I’m using the magic sign || which somehow works in QGIS (it does not appear among the proposed SQL operators).
-Note that we are using a so called subquery, specified by a Select statement in parentheses.
+Note that we are using a so-called subquery, specified by a Select statement in parentheses.
 Subqueries are usually arcane, but this one should be simple enough to grasp.
 Essentially, the engine is forced to scan the entire table for each Source-Target pair, searching for its potential match.
 This may become computationally heavy for large datasets (but *really* large).

  ![04-19-layer_properties.JPG]({{site.baseurl}}/figures/04-19-layer_properties.JPG)
 *Query builder under Layer properties in QGIS.*